Skip to main content

 By collaborating with students in directing the university’s development, SaP aims to:

-- Deepen the understanding of students’ own learning and their perception of the teaching quality.
+• Deepen the understanding of students’ own learning, research and experience, and their perception of the teaching quality.

-On the right is the Students as Partners Framework (based on Deakin University’s model)
+On the right is the TUSA Students as Partners Framework (based on Deakin University’s model)

 What does “Students as Partners” at UTAS look like?

-TUSA has implemented a SaP at UTAS through our TUSA Experience Leaders (TELs).
+In the past, TUSA has implemented a SaP at UTAS through our TUSA Experience Leaders (TELs).
 TELs from each of their colleges are employed to collaborate with the students and staff to enhance the student experience at UTAS.
-They are employed on a casual basis (fixed term) and have various projects that they can work on at UTAS.